microsoft/msticpy/docs/source/data_acquisition/MordorData.rst

 This function takes a single string parameter - ``search``.

-The search text treated as a single text string to search for.
-It also supports some simple search term logic:
+Unless you include delimiters (see next), the search parameter treated as a literal text string to search for.
+It tries to match this string against any text in the metadata of the Mordor data sets.
+The search is case-sensitive.

+Search also supports some simple search term logic and AND and OR expressions:

 -  Substrings separated by commas will be treated as OR terms, e.g. “a, b” == “a” or “b”.
 -  Substrings separated by “+” will be treated as AND terms, e.g. “a + b” == “a” and “b”

+.. note:: You cannot combine "+" and "," in the same search.
+   For this reason, grouping of expressions is not supported.

 The search returns a Python list of the names and descriptions of any matching queries.